Advanced model reveals Dolphins vs. Panthers picks, score prediction

 The Miami Dolphins (1-3) travel to play the Carolina Panthers (1-3) on Sunday afternoon in Week 5.
 The Dolphins were able to pick up their first victory last week, when they beat the New York Jets, 27-21.
 As for the Panthers, they were dominated by the New England Patriots 42-13, in Week 4.
 Miami owns a 6-2 record in its past eight meetings against Carolina.

 Kickoff from Bank of America Stadium is set for 1 p.m.
 ET.
-Miami is a 1.5-point favorite in the latest Dolphins vs. Panthers odds from SportsLine consensus, while the over/under for total points scored is 45.
+Miami is a 1.5-point favorite in the latest Dolphins vs. Panthers odds from SportsLine consensus, while the over/under for total points scored is 44.5.
+The Dolphins are -119 money line favorites (risk $119 to win $100), while the Panthers are -101 underdogs.
 Before making any Panthers vs. Dolphins picks, make sure you check out the picks from the SportsLine Projection Model.

 Click here to bet Dolphins vs. Panthers at DraftKings Sportsbook, where new users get $200 in bonus bets if your first bet of $5 or more wins: